SublimeText/LaTeXTools/README.markdown

 ### Old-style, deprecated functionality ###

-If auto-trigger is off, you can use either `C-l,x` or `C-l, Ctrl-Space`.
-I'm **deprecating** `C-l,Ctrl-Space`.
-It is not as nice to use on the Mac, and the only reason it was there was that it was reminiscent of ST's autocomplete shortcut, `Ctrl-Space` (actually, on the Mac, I think it's `Cmd-Space`, so even that was not much of a mnemonic!).
-Bottom line: start using `C-l,x`, or better yet, auto trigger.

-Earlier versions of LaTeXTools used a different way to trigger ref/cite completions.
-For references, you typed `ref_`, then `C-l,Ctrl-x`; you could filter by typing, e.g., `ref_a`.
-Using `refp_` instead of `ref_` would surround the reference with parentheses.
-You could also use `eqref` to generate `\eqref{my-equation}`.
-Citations worked the same way: you used `cite_`, etc. If you wanted fancy citations, as in the natbib package, that was allowed, but you had to replace asterisks with `X`: so, to get `\cite*{...}` with old-style completions, you needed to start by typing `citeX_`.
-This style of ref/cite completion is also **deprecated**.
-It works for now, but it will almost certainly be removed, unless enough people make a strong enough case for it.

-Another note: **for now**, completions are also injected into the standard ST autocompletion system.
+**For now**, completions are also injected into the standard ST autocompletion system.
 Thus, if you hit `Ctrl-space` immediately after typing, e.g., `\ref{}`, you get a drop-down menu at the current cursor position (not a quick-panel) showing all labels in your document.
-This also works with old-style citations.
 However, the width of this menu is OK for (most) labels, but not really for paper titles.
 In other words, it is workable for references, but not really for citations.
 Furthermore, there are other limitations dictated by the ST autocompletion system.
-So, this is **deprecated**, and I encourage you to use auto-trigger mode or the `C-l,x` keybinding instead.
+So, this is **deprecated**, and I encourage you to use auto-trigger mode or the `C-l,x` or `C-l,C-f` keybindings instead.

 Fill Helper: filling in package and file names automatically